organisciak/dissertation/document/3_typology.md

 -   **Window fixing**.
 Nurturing a well-maintained community where the
-    members are compelled to support it’s health.
+    members are compelled to support its health.

 ### Centrality